scratchaddons-community/scradd/README.md

 ### File structure

-This bot is made using [Strife.js](https://github.com/RedGuy12/strife.js).
+This bot is built using [Strife.js](https://github.com/RedGuy12/strife.js).
 Please follow its style guide and structure.
 In addition, the `common` directory contains code used across multiple features, and the `util` directory contains utility functions used across the codebase. `util` is different from `common` as its functions are not specific to this bot but could be useful in other apps as well.

 ### Commands